Ten-17: History

 Ten 17 launched on 1 May 1993.
 The first presenters were taken from the group of HCRA volunteers and trained by the Essex Radio Team.
-Russ Lewell was the first presenter to speak on Ten 17, introducing the first song - Simply The Best, by Tina Turner - and other voluntary presenters at the time of launch included Tony Saxby, Ian Daborn, Lee Canderton, Graham Hindley and Vic James.
+Russ Lewell was the first presenter to speak on Ten 17, introducing the first song - The Best, by Tina Turner - and other voluntary presenters at the time of launch included Tony Saxby, Ian Daborn, Lee Canderton, Graham Hindley and Vic James.
 Steve Sampson and Steve Saunders presented the popular Megasport programme on Saturday afternoons, featuring local and national sports news and music, supported by a team of dedicated volunteers.

 Alan Hall developed a Training Programme for Features Presenters, to produce short, punchy three minute features.
 Alan also produced four series of features himself, each following the work of local services - including “On The Beat” (following the work of Harlow Police), “Harlow Ambulance”, “Harlow Green Watch” (Fire and Rescue Service) and “London Stansted”.

 Other Features Presenters included Liz Good, Phil Dale and James Cassidy.

 There were only two paid members of the presenting team on launch - Tony Williams (Presenter of the Drivetime Show) and Matt Precey (Journalist / News Presenter).
 The rest of the output was provided by a combination of shows presented by trained volunteers and content fed from Essex Radio, with local news interjected.

-A few months after launch, though, Ten17 introduced its own breakfast programme, presented by former volunteers Vic James and, latterly, Gary Mulligan.
+A few months after launch, though, Ten 17 introduced its own breakfast programme, presented by former volunteers Vic James and, latterly, Gary Mulligan.

 The technical team was headed locally by Zulqar Cheema and the Station Receptionist was Judy Crosby - who went on to marry Ten 17 Director and Features Presenter, Alan Hall.

 Many volunteers who presented programmes on Ten 17 have gone on to have successful careers in broadcasting and the media, including Simon Burrell (Simon James) and James Burrell (James Hill), Scott Hughes, Chris Badcock, Gavin Inskip, David Francis, Debbie (Mac) Mackintosh (now Johnson), Dave Wartnaby, Gary Mulligan and Wyatt Wendels (Planet Rock)..

 On Peter's departure from Ten 17, Russ Lewell, one of the original founders and presenter, became Station Director.